Northern California Rotator Cuff Tear Treatment

 - When initial treatments fail, rotator cuff tears may require shoulder surgery to repair the tendons and restore functionality.

-- Injection based therapies such as platelet rich plasma (PRP) and bone marrow concentrate (BMC) injections hold promise as nonsurgical alternatives in some cases.
+- Injection based therapies, including bone marrow concentrate (BMC) injections hold promise as nonsurgical alternatives in some cases.

 Symptoms of a Shoulder Rotator Cuff Tear